MadLittleMods/postcss-reverse-media/README.md

 Reverse media query parameters.
 Equivalent to a `not` if the native syntax allowed.
 Useful to avoid media query overlap.

-## Wait I thought media queries had `not` and logic?
+## Wait, I thought media queries had `not` and logic already?

-Unfortunately the `not all` trick doesn't work when you want to `and` chain another parameter.
+Unfortunately the `not all` trick doesn't work when you want to chain(`and`) another parameter.

  - This works to reverse/invert/not the media query parameter:
  	 - `@media not all and (max-width: 250px)`
  - When you want to chain, this doesn't work:
  	 - `@media (max-width: 500px) and not all and (max-width: 250px)`

-So I created this plugin so that this kind of thing is easy to do.
+I created this plugin so that this kind of thing is easy to do.
 I prefer to to use the `reverse` keyword(to avoid confusion and collision in the future) but feel free to [change it to `not` in the options](#options).

  - With `postcss-reverse-media`:
  	 -`@media (max-width: 500px) and reverse (max-width: 250px)`